Outsource2us explains how to optimise your LinkedIn Business profile.

 1. Interesting and valuable content

 It might sound simple, but one of the best ways to generate attention is by delivering or sharing quality content.
 Just like any other social media platform, LinkedIn rewards content creators who regularly receive high levels of engagement.
 For small businesses and individuals, the best way to get the attention of the algorithm is through reactions and conversations on your posts.
 Try to include pictures and media content, as posts with these elements generally receive more attention than just plain text.
 To deliver content that resonates with your audience you will need to identify the goals and targets for your brand and find a way to deliver content that reflects and furthers them.
 The most successful brands and individuals on LinkedIn lean into this concept and deliver content that emphasises their points of difference and personality.

 2. Include relevant keywords

 Keywords used in LinkedIn profiles contribute to your SEO strategy.
-Businesses who update all the information on their profile pages receive up to 30% more weekly views than businesses with incomplete profile pages.
-Including the right keywords gives your content the best possible chance to be seen by potential connections and customers and ensure the articles and content can be found both through LinkedIn and on Google.
+Businesses that update all the information on their profile pages receive up to 30% more weekly views than businesses with incomplete profile pages.
+Including the right keywords gives your content the best possible chance to be seen by potential connections and customers and ensures the articles and content can be found both through LinkedIn and Google.